louisotieno2001/Feraj-Energy-Limited/docs/guides/PRODUCT_IMAGE_MANAGEMENT.md

 ## Overview

-Admins can add multiple images to products through the admin panel.
-The current implementation uses **URL-based image management**, where images are hosted externally and referenced by URL.
+Admins/co-admins (and employees with product permission) can add multiple images to products through the admin panel.
+The current implementation supports **URL-based images** and **device uploads**.
+Device uploads are stored as data URLs in the database for quick setup (no external hosting required).

 ---